 According to PA state law all volunteers that work directly with children are considered mandated reporters.
-You are required to watch a Mandated Reporting video unless you can affirm that you have been trained elsewhere.
 Video training found at www.calvarychurch.org/mandatory-reporting explains the requirements of your position.
-Upon requesting online access to the video, you must check "Yes" to the statement: "By clicking Submit, you are agreeing to watch the complete mandatory reporting video and to be held accountable for the information and requirements explained within."

 Instructions for Reporting Suspected Child Abuse/Neglect.

-The CY-47, suspected child abuse/ Neglect Form, is located in a file in the classroom.
+There is a file in your classroom with the needed forms and a copy of these instructions.

-- a) Fill out the CY-47 form, giving as much information as you can.
-You will not have answers for all the questions.
-If the report was made online a CY-47 does NOT need to be completed and sent - b) Make 2 copies of the CY-47 - 1.
-One copy must be given to the staff person - 2.
-The other copy will be kept by the mandated reporter for their records - c) Mail or fax the original form CY-47 to the Lancaster Children and Youth Agency within 48 hours of making the report
+- 1. Make a report to Childline using the following phone number 1-800-932-0313 - 2.
+Inform the staff person who leads the ministry in which you serve that you have reported suspected abuse. - 3.
+Fill out the CY-47 form, giving as much information as you can.
+You will not have answers for all the questions. - 4.
+Make 2 copies of the CY-47. - 5.
+Mail or fax the original form CY-47 to the Lancaster Children and Youth Agency within 48 hours of making the phone call.
+Give one copy to the staff person who leads the ministry in which you serve.
+Keep the other copy for your records.

-Lancaster County Children and Youth Agency

-900 E. King St. Lancaster, PA 17602

-FAX: 717 299-7929
+Lancaster County Children and Youth Agency 900 E. King St. Lancaster, PA 17602 FAX: 717 299-7929

-Allergies - Nut-Free Zone / EpiPens
+Allergies - Nut-Free Zone / Epi Pens

-All of Calvary Kids classrooms and hallways are NO NUT and NO PEANUT BUTTER zones.
+All of Children's Ministries is a NO NUT and NO PEANUT BUTTER zone.
+No peanuts or nut products will be allowed in any classroom or at a Children's Ministry event.
 This restriction is in place even if another group is using the room as minute particles of peanut residue can trigger an allergic reaction in highly sensitive individuals.
 It's just not worth the risk.

-Some children may require the presence of an EpiPen to use in the event of an allergic reaction.
+Some children may require the presence of an Epi pen to use in the event of an allergic reaction.
 If one is needed, the parent will bring it and inform you of it.
-When you receive an EpiPen, make sure it is in a sealed plastic bag and labeled with the child's name.
+When you receive an Epi pen, make sure it is in a sealed plastic bag and labeled with the child's name.
 Place it in the red emergency bag on the wall.
-If the child has a severe allergic reaction, one class leader should administer the EpiPen, and another leader should call the West Connection Center to ask them to contact the parents and the Emergency Response Coordinator, Jonathan Frank or Rickey Batz.
+If the child has a severe allergic reaction, one class leader should administer the Epi pen, and another leader should call the Medical Team to tell them you have an emergency and contact the parents.
+Training in Epi pen use will be provided if needed.